MaterializeInc/materialize/doc/user/content/manage/access-control/rbac-terraform-tutorial.md

 * Assign a role to a user
 * Modify and remove privileges on roles

-In this scenario, you are an DevOps engineer responsible for managing your Materialize account with code.
+In this scenario, you are a DevOps engineer responsible for managing your Materialize account with code.
 You recently hired a new developer who needs privileges in a non-production cluster.
 You will create specific privileges for the new role that align with your business needs and restrict the developer role from having access to your production cluster.

 ## Before you begin